SumoLogic/terraform-provider-sumologic/website/docs/r/log_search.html.markdown

   2. `STRING`
   3. `ANY`
   4. `KEYWORD`
 - `value` - (Required) The default value for the parameter.
-Should be compatible with the type set in dataType field.
+It should be compatible with the type set in the `data_type` field.

 ### Schema for `schedule`